OpenPhysProject/OpenPhys/docs/newDeveloperDocs/01_Copy_Project_Using_Git.md

 ### Copy Project Using Git

 #### git, github, and SourceTree
-Git is a source code management system, what you install is software that understands how to work with git code stores (repositories).
+*Git* is a source code management system.
+You install software that allows you to work with git code stores (repositories).
 A GUI for using your local git can be useful (we use SourceTree).
 Github is a cloud service for git repositories, often used to share opensource projects.
 When using git you have a local copy of the entire project on your